 Under all alternatives, growth in population and economic activity could likely produce additional pressure on housing costs.
 Given an increase in overall travel demand, worsening traffic conditions are likely to raise demand for housing in neighborhoods closer, or with good access, to major employment centers.
-These are currently located in the region's metropolitan and core suburban cities.
+These are currently located in the region's metropolitan and core cities.
 There is the potential for low-income households in affordable urban neighborhoods to be displaced by higher income households seeking relief from traffic congestion and housing costs in more expensive areas, unless adequate affordable housing opportunities are provided.
 The potential for such displacement to occur tends to rise during periods of rapid economic growth, when housing construction often lags behind the demand created by the influx of new workers and their families.
 The displacement process can be mitigated by active efforts to preserve and build affordable housing opportunities in areas experiencing such cost pressures.

 The successful implementation of best housing practices could mitigate loss of affordable housing by preserving and creating low-income housing options.
 This assumes that housing is preserved and created for a variety of income levels, so that people in the lowest income brackets are not left out.
-Research suggests that areas that have implemented a regional strategy and implemented best housing practices consistently across their region have been the most successful in providing affordable housing (see the VISION 2020 Issue Paper on Housing, Appendix B - Compendium of Best Housing Practices, which is available as part of Appendix E on the attached compact disk).
+Research suggests that areas that have implemented a regional strategy and implemented best housing practices consistently across their region have been the most successful in providing affordable housing (see the VISION 2040 Issue Paper on Housing - Compendium of Best Housing Practices, FEIS Appendices - Appendix I-F).